archivesunleashed/aut-docs/current/text-analysis.md

 import io.archivesunleashed._
 import io.archivesunleashed.matchbox._

-RecordLoader.loadArchives("example.arc.gz", sc)
+RecordLoader.loadArchives("/path/to/warcs", sc)
   .keepValidPages()
   .map(r => (r.getCrawlDate, r.getDomain, r.getUrl, RemoveHTMLRDD(r.getContentString)))
   .saveAsTextFile("plain-text-rdd/")
 ```

-If you wanted to use it on your own collection, you would change "src/test/resources/arc/example.arc.gz" to the directory with your own ARC or WARC files, and change "out/" on the last line to where you want to save your output data.
+If you wanted to use it on your own collection, you would change "src/test/resources/arc//path/to/warcs" to the directory with your own ARC or WARC files, and change "out/" on the last line to where you want to save your output data.

 Note that this will create a new directory to store the output, which cannot already exist.